rajakrishna/NextJS-Habit-Tracker/README.md

 # Habit Tracker using NextJs, Apollo, GraphQL and MongoDB

-NextJS is a JavaScript Framework for React that allows you to Server-Side Render React
+NextJS is a JavaScript Framework for React that allows you to Server-Side Render React Created a simple GraphQL API and connected it to Apollo Server.
+Used MongoDB as database

 ![habit_tracker_img](https://github.com/rajakrishna/NextJS-Habit-Tracker/blob/master/files/habit_tracker.png)